-Q: My husband is gaining weight too.
+Q: My partner is gaining weight too.
 Could this be a sympathetic pregnancy symptom?

 A. What you describe is part of the "Couvade Syndrome" in men, "pregnant men" who have similar symptoms as their wives.
 Couvade comes from the french word couvee meaning "to hatch."
 It has come to mean a man having a "sympathetic pregnancy."

 A review of the medical literature showed more than 30 published papers on this issue.
 Anthropologists have found that ritual couvades dates back to ancient rituals regulating the behavior of the partner of a woman in labor.

 - Variations in appetite